kainlite/blog/content/blog/my_local_environment.md

 - linux
 categories:
 - linux
+lua:
+  image:
+    url: "/img/terminal.png"
 ---

 ### Introduction
 This article is about my current configuration, but I'm going to talk only about the terminal and my text editor because those will work in any linux distribution, I'm currently using **Arch Linux** and **AwesomeWM** (I used Gnome Shell previously, and Gnome 2 before that), you can find my [dotfiles here](https://github.com/kainlite/dotfiles) with all my configurations.

+While my terminal doesn't look exactly like the one from the picture you can get something like that with [GBT](https://github.com/jtyr/gbt).

 ### Terminal
 My current terminal is **rxvt-unicode** and I'm pretty happy with it, it's relatively easy to configure and use, it looks like this: